 Therefore we are concerned above all with what they make of us in the time of our plasticity; the school question is a life question.
 They can now be seen quite clearly; this area has been fought over for years with an ardour and a frankness which far surpasses that in the realm of politics because there it does not knock up against the obstructions of arbitrary power.

-A venerable veteran, Professor Theodor Heinsius, who, like the late Professor Krug2 retained his strength and zeal into old age, has recently sought to provoke interest for this cause by a little essay.
+A venerable veteran, Professor Theodor Heinsius,1 who, like the late Professor Krug2 retained his strength and zeal into old age, has recently sought to provoke interest for this cause by a little essay.
 He calls it a "Concordat between school and life or mediation of humanism and realism from a nationalistic point of view."
 Two parties struggle for victory and each wants to recommend his principle of education as the best and truest for our needs: the humanists and the realists.
 Not wanting to incur the displeasure of either, Heinsius speaks in his booklet with that mildness and conciliation which means to give both their due and thereby does the greatest injustice to the cause itself since it can only be served by a sharp decisiveness.
-As things stand, this sin against the spirit of the cause remains the insepwill which perfects itself in the glorious sunlight of the free person may be expressed somewhat as follows: knowledge must die and rise again as will and create itself anew each day as a free person.
+As things stand, this sin against the spirit of the cause remains the inseparable legacy of all faint-hearted mediators.
+"Concordats" offer only a cowardly expedient.